arracinim/Sewers-Rover/README.md

 ![IMAGEN_2](https://github.com/arracinim/Sewers-Rover/blob/master/Tensor_Board_Train.png)
 ![IMAGEN_3](https://github.com/arracinim/Sewers-Rover/blob/master/Tensor_Board_Valid.png)

+* In none of the metrics given by *TensorBoard* is it possible to observe over or under adjustment problems.
+* The total error tended to decrease in the two (2) dates as the epochs increased.
+* The convolutional layers (conv2d_74, conv2d_66, conv2d_58) were frozen in order to take advantage of the general characteristics of the pre-trained images in the *COCO* Data set (shadows, background, edges, among others) and to concentrate the Transfer Learning process on those particular characteristics of the anomalies present in the sewer systems.
+*

 ### Test detection with `detection_custom.py` script:
+* habalr del GIOU o solapamiento dfe imagenes
 ### Comparison
 Different experiments were carried out with the different versions of YOLO: V3, V4 and v5, the latter uses the PyTorch algorithm for networking.
 In the end, due to performance issues in detection rather than speed, it was decided to work with YOLOv3.